 - Ambulatory blood pressure monitoring

-Core lab services include sonographer and reader training, image interpretation and quantitation, data analysis, quality assurance, protocol design, and consultation.
+Core lab services include sonographer and reader training, image interpretation and quantification, data analysis, quality assurance, protocol design, and consultation.

-All UW AIRP staff are salaried employees with very low rates of turn-over.
+All UW AIRP staff are salaried employees with very low rates of turnover.
 No students or trainees are used for reading studies.
-Our readers are highly experienced and most are registered ultrasonographers (RVT, RDCS, and/or RDMS).
-All staff are experienced and are familiar with a performing and teaching a wide range of scanning and measuring protocols and can perform accurate measurements of all carotid segments.
+Our readers are highly experienced, registered ultrasonographers (RVT, RDCS, and/or RDMS).
+All staff are experienced at performing and teaching a wide range of scanning and measuring protocols and can perform accurate measurements.

 All UW AIRP activities occur in a custom web-based application designed by the UW Department of Medicine Information Technology development team.
-This application is an extended database that provides a secure, centrally located, and globally accessible repository for information regarding the UW AIRP, including maintaining sonographer training and certification information (over read forms), sonography machine calibration (phantom forms), and sonogram reading data (read forms) across multiple studies and sites.
+This application is an extended database that provides a secure, centrally located, and globally accessible repository for information regarding the UW AIRP, including maintaining sonographer training and certification information, sonography machine calibration, and sonogram reading data across multiple studies and sites.